How to move from director to partner at a Big 4 firm (EY, Deloitte, KPMG and PwC)

 4) Deliver on your numbers and personal objectives

 This is common sense, but if you want to be seen as future partner material and worth investing in, you need to make sure that you routinely achieve your personal objectives and targets.
-If you have an ‘average’ or ‘poor’ performance rating, you are very unlikely to make the transition from director to partner.
+If you have an ‘average’ or ‘poor’ performance rating, you are unlikely to transition from director to partner.

-Obviously, hitting your targets should be up there on the priority list but this can suffer when you are trying to prioritise business development, delegate to and motivate your team, build your personal and business case, win new clients and maintaining existing client relationships all whilst keeping your own mental health and physical health intact while you grasp on to a thread of a social life… When you list everything that it takes to make partner (and this isn’t even scraping the surface), you can see why actual work may start to suffer the brunt of being overwhelmed.
+Obviously, hitting your targets should be up there on the priority list, but this can suffer when you are trying to prioritise business development, delegate to and motivate your team, build your personal and business case, win new clients and maintain existing client relationships all whilst keeping your own mental health and physical health intact while you grasp on to a thread of a social life… When you list everything that it takes to make partner (and this isn’t even scraping the surface), you can see why actual work may start to suffer the brunt of being overwhelmed.

 Read: